React vs Angular: Which Framework Should You Choose?

 |---|---|---|

-| Performance | Excellent thanks to virtual DOM and Concurrent Mode | Very good with Ivy renderer and ahead-of-time compilation |
+| Performance | Excellent thanks to virtual DOM, Concurrent Mode, and automatic batching of state updates in React 19 | Very good with the Ivy renderer, ahead-of-time compilation, and the new Signals API that optimizes Change Detection |

-| TypeScript support | Optional but widely adopted | Native - TypeScript is the default language |
+| TypeScript support | Optional but widely adopted; most production React projects have used TypeScript since 2024 | Native and required, TypeScript is the default language and all Angular documentation and tooling is built around it |

-| Community & jobs | Largest community and most job openings | Strong presence in enterprise environments |
+| Community and jobs | Largest frontend community worldwide with the most job openings, open-source contributions, and conferences | Smaller but highly dedicated community, strongly represented in enterprise environments and government projects |

 When to choose which?